Maine: Portland, Camden & Acadia National Park

 On Mount Desert Island, head to Sieur de Monts Spring, a tranquil park often called the “Heart of Acadia.”
 From the park’s Wild Gardens of Acadia botanical garden, a 1.8-mile loop leads you along the Jesup Path into birch and hemlock forests and onto a boardwalk.
 Amid views of Dorr Mountain, your route opens onto a lovely meadow, then heads back via Hemlock Road, an old fire road.
 Other pathways within the park lead to a Nature Center and the Abbe Museum, which chronicles the history of Maine’s native people.

-Later, you may check in to your Bar Harbor inn.
+Later, you may check in to The Inn on Mount Desert.
 This bustling town is often associated with a vaguely defined area known as “Down East” Maine.
 The term dates back to pre-revolutionary days, when cargo-laden ships from Boston and New York had to sail downwind and to the east before proceeding back to England.
 Today, its charms are distinct and its natural setting unrivalled.

 Once you settle in, walk a couple of blocks to the waterfront and the Bar Island Trail.
 When the tide is low, a gravel bar is exposed that connects the town to the uninhabited Bar Island.
 It’s pure pleasure to walk the length of the bar, examining the tidal pools along the way.
 On the island, follow forest trails and old roads to lovely views of Bar Harbor and to an old home site.
 If the tides do not allow you access, then head to the picturesque, historic Shore Path.
 Created around 1880, this scenic trail starts near the town pier and Agamont Park.
 As you walk the half mile along the eastern shore of town, admire the four Porcupine Islands, which are particularly beautiful at sunrise.